DataTreehouse/chrontext/README.md

 ```

 ### Defining a virtualized SQL
-We first define a sqlalchemy select query involving the two tables.
+We first define a sqlalchemy select query involving the two tables. __It is crucial that we have a column labelled "id" here__.
 Chrontext will modify this query when executing hybrid queries.
 ```python
 from sqlalchemy import MetaData, Table, Column, bindparam metadata = MetaData()